AzureDoom/Hytale-Gradle-Plugin/README.md

 * you can browse game assets independently of server classes in the library tree
 * the server library remains clean — no asset entries embedded in it
 * assets are not included in your final mod jar

+If `generateAssetsBinary = false`, the plugin still resolves `Assets.zip` for local runs, but skips generating the large `hytale-assets` IDE binary jar.

 ## Version Compatibility